androidtest20260401-svg/simple_kakeibo/README.md

 The Application does not gather precise information about the location of your mobile device.

-The Application uses Artificial Intelligence (AI) technologies to enhance user experience and provide certain features.
-The AI components may process user data to deliver personalized content, recommendations, or automated functionalities.
-All AI processing is performed in accordance with this privacy policy and applicable laws.
-If you have questions about the AI features or data processing, please contact the Service Provider.
+The Application does not use Artificial Intelligence (AI) technologies to process your data or provide features.

 The Service Provider may use the information you provided to contact you from time to time to provide you with important information, required notices and marketing promotions.